 The obtained bounds on the equation of state parameters (which seem to favour Starobinsky-like scenarios) can be translated into constraints in the usual inflationary parameters $n_s$ and $r$, which are \emph{derived} quantities, rather than freely varying ones.
-Within this parametrization we are able to discard scale invariance with a significance of about $10\sigma$, and the tensor-to scalar ratio is constrained to be $r<0.003$ at $95\%$~CL.
+Within this parametrization we are able to discard scale invariance with a significance of about $10\sigma$, and the tensor-to scalar ratio is constrained to be $r<0.005$ at $95\%$~CL.
 As in the case of the tilt, the running of the spectral index within this phenomenological approach is always negative, and its $95\%$~CL bounds are $\alpha_s=-0.62\,^{+0.08}_{-0.09} \times 10^{-3}$.
 These constraints are much tighter than those quoted by the Planck collaboration, as $n_s$, $r$ and $\alpha_s$ are not free parameters in this approach.
 Given a number of $e$-folds, these quantities are related in a specific way, and must follow fixed trajectories in their respective parameter space~\cite{Barranco:2014ira}.
 Additional bounds could be placed using the non-gaussianity signals in these models.
 However, our stringent constraint on the sound speed leads to a very small non-gaussianity amplitude, $|f^{\text{equil}}_{\text{NL}}|<1$, which lies an order of magnitude below current CMB limits on equilateral non-gaussianities.
 Future all-sky, high-redshift surveys may provide an additional test of the phenomenological inflationary description provided here, via the measurement of the bispectrum and higher order spectra of biased objects, such as halos or galaxies.